BrandonRH17/TibcoLabsHackathon/API_Python/readMe.md

 2. Download the folder available in [GitHub](https://github.com/BrandonRH17/TibcoLabsHackathon)
 3. Extract the file
-4. Go to API_Python directory and open in Visual Studio Code
+4. Go to API_Python directory and open it in Visual Studio Code
-5. Install the python extension to run the code inside Visual Studio code
+5. Install the Python extension to run the code inside Visual Studio code
-6. Now the API  Service its running correctly
+6. Now the API  Service is running correctly